chili-chips-ba/openPCIE/5.sim/models/pcievhost/README.md

 Endpoint features have been added to provide a target for the original _pcievhost_ model to be tested.
 These include an internal memory model as a target for MemRd and MemWr transactions and a configurations space as a target for CfgRd and CfgWr transactions.
 The configuration space can be programed, using the API, with valid config space patterns and a mask programmed to make various bits read-only.
 More sophisticaled register bit operatoins, such as write one to clear, are not supported.

-The configurations space, by default, has no programmed pattern and must be configured in the user program running on the model using the API functions.
-The [_pcievhost_ repository](https://github.com/wyvernSemi/pcievhost) has an example of programming the configuration space for a particular endpoint in its `verilog/test/usercode/VUserMain1.c` file, encapsulated in a `ConfigureType0PcieCfg` function, which may be used as a reference.
+The configurations space, by default, has no programmed pattern and must be configured in the user program running on the model using the API functions (see the example in the [Setting Up the Configuration Space](#setting-up-the-configuration-space) section).

 #### LTSSM Limitations